Seems that somehow, some way, whenever sports are being played, injuries always seem to be occurring.

 Oh, yeah, I broke his nose when the softball nestled in my glove smacked across his face.

-At another softball game, I was playing “short centerfield”, the 10th defensive player situated behind 2nd base, between the shortstop & second baseman.
+At another softball game, I was playing “short centerfield”, the 10th defensive player situated right behind 2nd base as a “5th infielder”.

 I always use every possible advantage I can when playing ball.